daneharrigan/serialize/README.md

     @collection = App.all
     AppSerializer.new(@collection, :as => :extended)

+Enabling XML Support

+    # include dependenies
+    gem "activesupport"
+    gem "builder"

+    # require serialize/xml
+    require "serialize"
+    require "serialize/xml"

 ## Serialization Formats

-The `serialize` gem comes with JSON and XML support, but you can add your own.
+The `serialize` gem comes with JSON support enabled by default.
+XML has been disabled, but can be required.
+You can also add your own forms of serialization.

 To do this, you'll have to define a `render` method that accepts `*args`.
 Because JSON and XML parsing pass different arguments `*args`